sheadscott/county-voting-precincts/wi/README.md

-# Texas County Voting Precincts in GeoJSON
+# Wisconsin County Voting Wards in GeoJSON

-Voting Precinct Maps of Individual Counties in Texas
+Voting Ward  Maps of Individual Counties in Wisconsin

 ## About